How to become a veterinarian

 The courses required to be admitted into a doctoral program depend on the specific program, so make sure to research these for your chosen DVM program.
 The Association of American Veterinary Medical Colleges provides a list of course prerequisites for different colleges and programs.

-Gaining experience in animal science or medicine can bolster your vet school application and increase your chances of getting a job later.
+Gaining experience in animal science or medicine – or at least working with animals – can bolster your vet school application and increase your chances of getting a job later.

 While applying for vet school is competitive, it isn’t impossible – and thousands of people are accepted every year.

-- specific undergraduate courses in math, science, composition, and other subjects
+- Specific undergraduate courses in math, science, English, and other subjects

 - GRE or MCAT, standardized tests required for entrance into veterinary school and other graduate programs